Tuguantech/Tuguantech.github.io/README.md

 # SichuanTuguanTechnology

-This is app-ads for our iOS AppStore Apps.
+This is app-ads for our AppStore Apps.

 Please visit our*official website: